 This course is asynchronous.
 Participation in the discussion board and your tracking history on Canvas is used to measure attendance.
 It is expected that you will attend class on a regular/weekly basis as evidenced by your thoughtful participation in the discussion board.
 Participation implies that you have read the associated texts and reviewed posted videos prior to responding the initial post, and that you respond professionally to you peers as directed.
 Because Modules are open for at least one week at a time, there are no exceptions for missing scheduled class discussions.
 If you miss a discussion post, it counts as an absence.
 If you miss a discussion post, then points 25 will be deducted from your final grade for this course.
 Only enrolled students are permitted to access the Canvas course.
-The last day for schedule adjustment is August 25 at 4pm.
-The last day of classes is November 27, 2023.
+The last day for schedule adjustment is August 30 at 4pm.
+The last day to withdraw from a class with a WC grade is November 1.
+The last day of classes is December 2, 2024.